-We returned to this restaurant 2 years later, ordered the same meal, and received the same excellent food and service.
+We returned to this restaurant a few years later, ordered the same meal, and received the same excellent food and service.
 Again, the price came to €32.

 If you’re in this area, why bother going elsewhere when you can get value and quality like this?

 If you enjoyed Inexpensive Rome Restaurants, check out our other Short Breaks & City Stops.
 You may also like: